 An applicant for a degree from the College must complete at least thirty credits as a registered student in the College.

 Students in Level 2 must consult their advisor prior to registering for any course outside of Wayne State University to discuss the limitations of transferring credits.
-During the senior year, no transfer credits will be accepted.
+During the senior year, no more than 10 transfer credits will be accepted.

-When the student has a degree from an accredited institution and is meeting the requirements of the College for a Michigan Provisional Teacher's Certificate, some credits may be applied toward the certificate by transfer but at least fifteen credits must be completed at Wayne State.
+When the student has a degree from an accredited institution and is meeting the requirements of the College for a Michigan Standard Teaching Certificate, some credits may be applied toward the certificate by transfer but at least fifteen credits must be completed at Wayne State.